vasilakisfil/Introspected-REST/README.md

 They can provide information about the data types, RDF Schema of the resources, etc.
 Such MicroTypes should employ reactive negotiation.

-The question though is how can the server advertise the availability of MicroTypes for the client to introspect, in a representation-agnostic way.
+The question though is **how can the server advertise the availability of MicroTypes for the client to introspect.**
 Ideally we would like to inform the client for all possible options through HTTP instead of employing a serialization format.
 Unfortunately, the HTTP protocol doesn't say much about this type of negotiation, only that the status code when requesting such information should be 300 and `Link` relation header of [RFC 5988](https://tools.ietf.org/html/rfc5988) could be potentially used